benkehoe/aws-sso-util/docs/cloudformation.md

 The input files can either be templates using the Macro (using the `--macro` flag), or somewhat simpler configuration files using a different syntax.
 These configuration files can define permission sets inline, have references that turn into template parameters, and you can provide a base template that the resulting resources are layered on top of.

+Additionally, you can generate a CSV of the assignments that the template will generate, which can use useful for auditing the actual assignments (which you can get from `aws-sso-util assignments`, see the docs for that [here](lookup.md)).
+Use the `--assignments-csv` parameter to provide an output file name; the output has the same format as `aws-sso-util assignments`.
+Add the `--assignments-csv-only` flag to suppress creation of the templates and only output the CSV.

 ## Options for both template and config files

 The AWS SSO instance can be provided using `--sso-instance`/`--ins`, either as the ARN or the id.